 When you think about simple living, you might think that it is all about reducing your possessions and living a less hectic lifestyle.
 Be it Pinterest boards or lifestyle magazines; we tend to see the term simple life thrown around everywhere today.

 I mean, who hasn’t read about Marie Kondo promoting simplicity and minimalism?
+Or these amazing minimalism quotes?

 But simple living is more about a lifestyle, rather than just the action of just getting rid of stuff.
+It’s also the action of improving yourself every day, learning to live (and be happy) on less and appreciating the simple joys of life.

 What is Simple Living?